BioStruct-UdeM/SAXS_tutorials/docs/basic_data_processing.md

 ## Molecular weight analysis

-If the sample does not exhibit an aggregation or repulsion behaviour at high (or low) concentrations, a plot of \(I(0)\) *vs* sample concentation will give a linear correlation, and will not be affected by particle shape (\(R_g\) should remain relatively constant).
+If the sample does not exhibit an aggregation or repulsion behavior at high (or low) concentrations, a plot of \(I(0)\) *vs* sample concentration will give a linear correlation, and will not be affected by particle shape (\(R_g\) should remain relatively constant).
 In fact, in terms of absolute scale, \(I(0)\) corresponds to the square of the number of electrons in the scattering sample.

 Practically, the scattering intensity \(I(q)\) is measured on a relative scale and one can use a sample of known molecular weight as standard.
 For example, for proteins, lysozyme (14.3 kDa) and monomeric EGFP (26.9 kDa) (as illustrated by [Myatt *et al.* 2017]) are routinely used at the Structural Biology Platform and recent scattering data at precise concentration are readily available for standardization.
 From the \(I(0)\) determined using the Guinier analysis above, and the \(I(0)\) of a standard sample, the molecular weight of the sample \(M_{sample}\) can be calculated using the following equation:

 $$\frac{I(0)_{sample}}{I(0)_{standard}}=\frac{C_{sample}\times{M_{sample}}}{C_{standard}\times{M_{standard}}}$$

-Alternatively, RAW aggregates various algorithms developped to determine the molecular weight of a biomolecule (protein or RNA) based on its SAXS profile (*ie* the buffer-subtracted profile).
+Alternatively, RAW aggregates various algorithms developed to determine the molecular weight of a bio-molecule (protein or RNA) based on its SAXS profile (*ie* the buffer-subtracted profile).
 You simply have to right-click on the subtracted curve filename and select `Molecular weight` in order to open the dialog window.

 ![Molecular weight dialog window](img/molecular_weights.png)